hdShang/arxiv-daily/docs/cs-RO/2025-08-31/papers/250900660v1-caris-a-context-adaptable-robot-interface-system-for-personalized-an.md

 ---
 layout: default
-title: CARIS: A Context-Adaptable Robot Interface System for Personalized and Scalable Human-Robot Interaction
+title: "CARIS: A Context-Adaptable Robot Interface System for Personalized and Scalable Human-Robot Interaction"
 ---

 # CARIS: A Context-Adaptable Robot Interface System for Personalized and Scalable Human-Robot Interaction